Radical of a ring: Brown–McCoy radical

 The Brown–McCoy radical is studied in much greater generality than associative rings with 1.

-The von Neumann regular radical
+von Neumann regular radical

 A von Neumann regular ring is a ring A (possibly non-commutative without multiplicative identity) such that for every a there is some b with a = aba.
 The von Neumann regular rings form a radical class.
 It contains every matrix ring over a division algebra, but contains no nil rings.

-The Artinian radical
+Artinian radical

 The Artinian radical is usually defined for two-sided Noetherian rings as the sum of all right ideals that are Artinian modules.
 The definition is left-right symmetric, and indeed produces a two-sided ideal of the ring.
 This radical is important in the study of Noetherian rings, as outlined by Chatters & Hajarnavis (1980).